catdny/midlands-digest-agent/beat-notes.md

 ## My beat

 I cover local stories that carry national significance.
-For a Midlands-based story to be relevant to a national audience, it needs to impact them directly or have the potential to impact them directly.
+For a Midlands-based story to be relevant to a national audience, it needs to impact them directly or have wider ramifications.

 The geographical area I cover includes the following UK towns, cities and counties:
 - Birmingham